Third Tikal–Calakmul War: Before Quiriguá

 After Calakmul's defeat in 695 (9.13.2.14.19 on the Maya calendar) violence continued between it and Tikal but for the most part died down.
 Then again in 720 (9.14.8.3.9) conflicts slowly started up.

-Despite Tikal being more prosperous Naranjo, Dos Pilas, and El Peru remained under Calakmul's control.
+Despite Tikal being more prosperous, Naranjo, Dos Pilas, and El Peru remained under Calakmul's control.

 Between 733 and 736 Tikal imprisoned a noble from Calakmul after a victorious battle.
 His capture was commemorated by the building of an altar that has a sculpture of him bound by Tikal soldiers.

 Quiriguá's revolution

-Quiriguá was a small city in the south of the Maya area, it would eventually grow to house 16,000 people.
+Quiriguá was a small city in the south of the Maya area, which slowly grew to house 16,000 people.
 The city had long been a vassal of the larger Copán.
-In 724 (9.14.12.4.10) Uaxaclajuun Ub'aah K'awiil, Ajaw of Copán, installed K'ak' Tiliw Chan Yopaat as regional ruler of Quiriguá.
+In 724 (9.14.12.4.10), Uaxaclajuun Ub'aah K'awiil, Ajaw of Copán, installed K'ak' Tiliw Chan Yopaat as regional ruler of Quiriguá.

 In 734 at Altar M in Quiriguá, K’ak Tiliw Chan Yopaat gave himself the title k’uhul ajaw, thus declaring Quiriguá’s independence from Copán.
 This led to a four-year revolutionary war.

-It was two years later in 736 (9.15.4.7.13) that Wamaw K'awiil and several ambassadors from Calakmul met with K’ak Tiliw Chan Yopaat.
+During this, in 736 (9.15.4.7.13), Wamaw K'awiil and several ambassadors from Calakmul met with K’ak Tiliw Chan Yopaat.